Vishalsh/webpack2-config/README.md

 ### What is this repository for? ###

-This repository is for the web application for the System of engagement.
+This repository is to setup a new project using webpack2.

 ### How do I get set up? ###